Types of Graphs

 compare data in a simple format consisting of rectangular bars.
 With a few varieties to choose from, settling on the right bar graph might be confusing.
 Should you go with a horizontal, vertical, double or group bar graph?
 Read on to find out.

-during childhood and bump into them all through life—at school, work, and all over magazines and on TV.
-These diagrams, which use small picture symbols to compare information, are a media favorite; statisticians, though, do not share the sentiment.
-Find out why, and learn more about the uses of pictographs.
+during childhood, and they become almost ubiquitous thereafter--at school, work, and all over magazines and on TV.
+These diagrams, which use small picture symbols to compare information, are a media favorite.
+Learn about the variety of ways in which they are used.

 Simple to make and simple to understand, a pie chart

 is a popular form of data comparison, consisting of a circle that is split into parts.
 When should you use pie charts, and when should you not?
 Learn about their advantages and disadvantages, and get some tips on making pie charts.

 is a type of chart that shows comparisons.
 In doing so, it makes life and work easier.
 If you want to prepare an input-output model for your organization, or compare the features of a geographical region through a simple visual, cosmographs come in handy.
 Find out how a cosmograph can help you.

 These diagrams represent the relationships between the different positions and ranks of a company through a series of boxes (top to bottom and side to side).
 Not only does an organizational chart

 add order and structure to an organization, but it also shows if changes are needed.
 Get more information on organizational charts.

 When projects seem overbearing and processes seem complex, flow charts